nktice/AMD-AI/SallyAIRiddle.md

 TheBloke_MAmmoTH-Coder-34B-GPTQ - [ pass ]
 `"Sally has 4 siblings, 3 brothers and 1 sister"`

+TheBloke/Mistral-11B-CC-Air-RP-GPTQ - [fail]
+`"There are 4 girls in this family including Sally, so she has 3 sisters."`

 TheBloke_MythoMax-L2-33B-GPTQ - [fail]
 With minimal temp, gave a few different random odd answers.